GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_OperationalProcessEnabling](../../stereotypes.md#SAF_OperationalProcessEnabling)

-Specifies the fact that an Operational Process enables the operationalization of one or more Operational Capabilities.
+Specifies the fact that an Operational Process contributes to the provision of one or more Operational Capabilities in the field.

 Aliases:
 UAF::MapsToCapability